4est-is-Forrest/square-iron/content/docs/Inbox Common Module/other-functions.md

     msg.save()
     msg.move(completed_folder)
 ```

 **Called immediately after attachment of email was successful; replies to the end user with the ticket number while removing undesired reply recipients.**

-The function constructs a reply all and filters out addresses listed in the 'do not reply' list.
-All indication of subject line inserts from help desk agents or the scripts are removed aside from the email's associated ticket number.
-Finally, the reply is sent, and the original email filed away as completed.
+The function constructs a reply all and removes any 'do-not-reply' addresses.
+All formatted arguments are removed from the subject line and the new ticket number inserted at the beginning.
+Once the reply is sent, the user email is filed away.